-- 1. Engagement: Interested parties will be actively engaged in the design and implementation of the project. - 2.
-Traditional Knowledge: Traditional knowledge will be considered and used alongside scientific information in the design and monitoring of the project. - 3.
-Transparency: Data, information and reports will be publicly available and produced and shared in a timely manner.
+- 1. Engagement: Interested parties will be actively engaged in the design and implementation of the project - Traditional Knowledge: Traditional knowledge will be given full and equal consideration with scientific information in the design, monitoring, and management of the project. - Transparency: Data, information and reports will be publicly available and produced and shared in a timely manner.
 Governance structures and processes associated with monitoring and evaluation will be transparent and include mechanisms for third-party review. - 4.
 Adaptive Management: The project and its monitoring and evaluation framework will have the ability to change and improve in response to new knowledge, needs and circumstances. - 5.
-Accountability: Roles and responsibilities will be clearly defined and understood by all parties.
+Accountability: Roles and responsibilities will be clearly defined and understood by all parties. - 6.
+Precautionary principle? - 7.
+Free, prior and informed consent? - 8.
+Sustainability? (e.g. intergenerational equity) - 9.
+Local decision making authority and communication?